Marcus-idk/TradingBot/data/API_Reference.md

 # Data Source APIs Reference

 ## Overview
-This document outlines the 5 data sources we'll integrate for both cryptocurrency and stock trading data.
+This document outlines the 5 data sources planned for US equities (stocks).
+Cryptocurrency is out of scope for the current milestone and may be considered later.

 ---